IBM/aspera-cli/README.erb.md

 Some actions may require the use of a graphical tool:

-* a browser for Aspera Files authentication
+* a browser for Aspera Aspera on Cloud authentication
 * a text editor for configuration file edition

 By default the CLI will assume that a graphical environment is available on windows,